- Paul Marie Ghislain Otlet was a pioneer in the field of information science and is considered the father of Google.

 Paul Marie Ghislain Otlet was a Belgian who was a pioneer in the field of information science and is considered the father of Google.
 Throughout his life, he worked as an author, lawyer, entrepreneur, and peace activist.
 He was perhaps most of all a visionary, and his work in documentation was an inspiration for what later became the Internet.

 In the 1890s, he took on the overwhelming task of attempting to collect and organize all the knowledge in the world.
 In 1895 Otlet, along with lawyer Henri La Fontaine, established what was officially called, the International Institute of Bibliography.
 This institute would be responsible for developing and distributing a universal classification and catalogue system.
-This was an attempt to control and organize the entire spectrum of all known knowledge.
-Near the end of his career, he had put together his ideas into two books.
-Traité de documentation, which was published in 1934, and Essai d’universalisme, which came out in 1935.

 - Full Name